D4KU/smorgasbord/README.md

 A crude script that applies a rotation and scaling to every selected object to transform the coordinate system and units used in Blender to those used in the Unity Game Engine.
-This script uses the "Apply Transform" function, which makes it destructive and fail on shared mesh data.
+This script uses the `Apply Transform` function, which makes it destructive and fail on shared mesh data.